tlee753/tlee753.github.io/_posts/2016-05-25-Hello-World.md

 ---
 layout: post
-title: Hello World
+title: Mexico Day 1
 date: 2016-05-25 18:23:01
-category:
+category: uncategorized
+permalink: /Mexico/Day-1/
 ---

 Hello World, there is a song that I'm singing, come on get happy!!! :)

 This is a test post, stay tuned.

-{% ruby highlight %}
+{% highlight ruby %}
-puts("This is a test")
-# RUBY COMMENT
+def print_hi(name)
+  puts "Hi, #{name}"
+end
+print_hi('Tom')
+# prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

+~~Strikethrough~~
 **BOLD**

+Well, its time to get on the plane... looking forward to the adventures that await me and spending some quality time away from my home state.